-Of course, as parents we want our kids to be fully prepared and ready with all the equipment they need for their first big match.
+Of course, as parents we want our kids to be fully prepared.
+Plus, be ready with all the equipment they need for their first big match.
 Fortunately, it will relieve the minds and hip pockets of many parents to know that soccer is a sport that doesn’t require a lot of equipment to get started.

 Here we have outlined the equipment that your child will need to play soccer.

 Soccer boots will be one of the most important things you purchase for your child when they start playing soccer.
-Soccer boots are also known as ‘Cleats’, which refers to the name of the stoppers on the bottom of the shoes.
+Also, soccer boots are known as ‘Cleats’.
+Which, refers to the name of the stoppers on the bottom of the shoes.

 Your child will require a certain type of shoe depending on the type of surface they will be playing on.
-For hard surfaces, longer, wedge-shaped boots are ideal and for softer surfaces shorter cleats are best.
-If your child will be playing on both surface types throughout the season, you can purchase soccer boots that come with removable cleats so they can be swapped over when needed.
+For hard surfaces, longer, wedge-shaped boots are ideal.
+And, for softer surfaces, shorter cleats are best.
+So, if your child will be playing on both surface types throughout the season, you can purchase soccer boots that come with removable cleats so they can be swapped over when needed.

 It is important to ensure that your child has a pair of soccer boots that fit properly and provide adequate support before playing to avoid blisters and injuries.
 Shoes that have been handed down too many times may become unstable and no longer capable of providing the support a young player needs.